VolkanBudak/Testing/README.md

 # Created by

-Sebastian Salas
+Volkan Budak

 # How to run

 cd vitecomplib
 npm run test